-- Walks dog 2 mi daily around Bartram Park area of Jax
+- Walks her dog Wrangler 2 miles daily around Bartram area of Jax (pics below)

 - Diana receives regular maintenance massages twice a month.

 - Lifts weights/toning, does cardio at Planet Fitness Bartram in Jax

-- Takes nightly relaxing detox baths using epsom salts & baking soda w/ lavender which helps relieve tension and relax muscles.
+- Takes relaxing detox baths using epsom salts & baking soda w/ lavender which helps relieve tension and relax muscles.

 - Takes many supplements for immunity, energy, & digestive health.

 I have an autoimmune condition, Hashimotos, which developed before and after gallbladder/appendix surgery along with Epstein Barr virus & many illnesses so a lot of effort/energy has been exerted to manage chronic fatigue & to achieve a healthy immune system.
 I have fought back since 2005 daily to run a physically demanding business & maintain balance in life thru a faith-filled, positive attitude.
 I survived a car accident on June 2, 2014 where I was hospitalized with pneumothorax & excruciating pain, not being able to lay flat on either side for a month & only able to do limited massages.

 The next year I fell outside my office on the cement & for a year had debilitating pain from sural nerve of both legs & I T band.
 The next year I fell while riding a bike on vacation & experienced painful 2nd-degree burns.
 All 3 of these incidents I fought back thru a lot of pain, but I was healed from all of them totally thru regular massage, acupuncture, chiropractic adjustments, replenishing sleep, epsom salt baths, strong prayers, & having lots of goals to completely heal.
 I can greatly relate to anyone suffering from numerous health issues & can offer healthy advice, suggestions on best routes to follow.